Head's up, there might be affiliate links ahead!

 - have someone keeping us accountable for our plan (reinforcement)

 In business, change happens because leadership says so.
 In our personal lives, we won’t change until our hearts are truly ready.
 Very often, that only happens when the pain and discomfort of staying the same become unbearable.

-A comment I heard on a podcast yesterday rings true to this idea: “the only reason you haven’t gotten what you want is that you don’t want it badly enough”. ~Adam Robinson
+A comment I heard on a podcast yesterday rings true to this idea: “the only reason you haven’t gotten what you want is that you don’t want it badly enough”. ~Adam Robinson.
+Ouch but true.